JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 Resources which either host MUD URLs or MUD files MAY also be indicated using the CoRE Link Format !{{RFC6690}}.
 For this purpose, additional link parameters are defined:
 With the link relation-types `mud-file` and `mud-url`, a link MAY be annotated as pointing to a MUD file or a MUD URL, respectively.
-Note that the use of these relation-types is not limited to constrained environments and can also be used to annotate links in other contexts as well.
+Note that the use of these relation-types is not limited to constrained environments and can also be used to annotate links in other contexts, such as a Web of Things Thing Description {{?W3C.wot-thing-description11}}.

 MUD Managers or other devices can send a GET requests to a CoAP server for `/.well-known/core` and get in return a list of hypermedia links to other resources hosted in that server, encoded using the CoRE Link-Format {{!RFC6690}}.
 Among those, it will get the path to the resource exposing the MUD URL, for example `/.well-known/mud-url` and Resource Types like `rel=mud`.